betfair-datascientists/betfair-datascientists.github.io/src/modelling/EPLmlPython.md

 ---
 # 01. Data Acquisition & Exploration
 Welcome to the first part of this Machine Learning Walkthrough.
-This tutorial will be made of two parts; how we actually acquired our data (programmatically) and exploring the data to find potential features to use in the [next tutorial](/modelling/EPLmodelPart2).
+This tutorial will be made of four parts; how we actually acquired our data (programmatically), exploring the data to find potential features, building the model and using the model to make predictions.

 ---
 ## Data Acquisition